Our story

 Seppo koho has designed the majority of Secto Design lamps.

-Secto Design has collaborated closely with Seppo Koho (b.
-1967) since the company’s founding in 1995, initially on furniture and, from 2002 onwards, exclusively on lamps.
-A promising interior designer, freshly graduated from Helsinki University of Art and Design at the beginning of the collaboration, Koho later expanded his expertise by earning an architecture degree from Tampere University of Technology.
-Today, he is an internationally renowned lighting designer, operating his own design studio.
+Secto Design has collaborated closely with architect Seppo Koho (b.
+1967) since the company’s founding in 1995 — initially on furniture and, from 2002 onwards, exclusively on lamps.
+A promising interior designer freshly graduated from the University of Art and Design Helsinki at the start of the collaboration, Koho later expanded his expertise by earning an architecture degree from Tampere University of Technology.
+Today, he is an internationally recognised lighting designer, running his own design studio.

 Koho’s architectonic touch is evident throughout the Secto Design lighting collection.
-He describes the lamps as illuminated spaces viewed from the outside, much like cosy houses radiating a warm glow on a dark evening.
-Versatile and timeless, the luminaires suit both public and private interiors, a sign of good design that has guided the company's philosophy early on.
+He describes his lamps as illuminated spaces viewed from the outside — much like cosy houses radiating a warm glow on a dark evening.
+Versatile and timeless, the luminaires suit both public and private interiors, embodying the principles of good design that have guided the company’s philosophy from the very beginning.

 Seppo Koho makes the first prototypes by hand.

-Seppo Koho not only designs the lamps but also makes the first prototypes by hand himself.
-He has always been interested in wood crafting and experimenting with the possibilities that wood as a material can bring.
-Making a wooden prototype of a new lamp solves many details in the design that a computer drawing cannot solve.
+Seppo Koho not only designs the lamps but also handcrafts the first prototypes himself.
+He has always been fascinated by wood and the possibilities it offers as a living material.
+Crafting a wooden prototype of a new lamp often resolves design challenges that no computer drawing can solve.

 The collaboration between Secto Design and Ilkka Kauppinen (b.
-1988) builds on a shared respect for integrity, craftsmanship and experimentation.
-Trained first as a wood artisan in Joensuu and later as an industrial designer at LAB Institute of Design and Fine Arts, Ilkka Kauppinen approaches each project with equal parts precision and curiosity.
-These roots in hands-on making continue to define his practice, where physical prototyping is not just a tool, but a mindset.
+1988) builds on shared values of integrity, craftsmanship, and experimentation.
+Trained first as a wood artisan in Joensuu and later as an industrial designer at the LAB Institute of Design and Fine Arts, Kauppinen approaches each project with equal measures of precision and curiosity.
+These roots in hands-on making continue to define his practice, where physical prototyping is not merely a tool but a way of thinking.

-Having explored everything from urban farming to greenhouse technology, Kauppinen describes his career as one long experiment – one that has included missteps, small victories, and, ultimately, the Adilo pendant lamp, developed in partnership with Secto Design and launched in 2025.
+Having explored everything from urban farming to greenhouse technology, Kauppinen describes his career as an ongoing experiment — one that includes missteps, small victories, and, ultimately, the Adilo pendant lamp, developed in partnership with Secto Design and launched in 2025.

-Ilkka Kauppinen’s design process begins with a hypothesis, which he tests through sketching, modelling, and above all, building.
-Prototypes are essential to uncovering how an object behaves in space, something that can’t be fully grasped through drawings or virtual renderings alone.
-The process often reveals surprising truths, challenging intuition and reshaping the original concept.
+Kauppinen’s design process begins with a hypothesis, which he tests through sketching, modelling, and, above all, building.
+Prototypes are essential to discovering how an object behaves in space — something that can never be fully understood through drawings or virtual models alone.
+The process often challenges intuition, revealing unexpected truths and reshaping the original concept.

 Central to his work is the use of wood, chosen for both its structural and aesthetic properties.
 In the Adilo lamp, the pale surface of the ultra-thin birch plywood softly reflects and diffuses light, shielding direct glare while allowing a warm glow to pass through.
 The result is an inviting atmosphere that suits both public and private settings – a testament to his belief in design that enlightens in multiple ways.
 “I want people to experience wonder and moments of insight.
 The world truly is wondrous”.